vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 271 commits since the previous release, including 99 fixes.
+More than 278 commits since the previous release, including 103 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Jul 24 04:27:39 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat Jul 25 04:23:20 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER